multiversx/mx-docs/docs/developers/gas-and-fees/user-defined-smart-contracts.md

 ```

 :::note
-Multiple asynchronous calls employ multiple temporary gas locks, one for each callback function.
+Subsequent asynchronous calls (asynchronous calls performed by an asynchronously-called contract) will require temporary gas locks as well.
 :::

 For our example, where `A` has 453 bytes, the `gasToLockForCallback` would be (as of February 2022):